Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Introduction

-To provide statistics (e.g., the moving average) over data streams while satisfying DP, a widely-accepted technique is hierarchical algorithm~\cite{tissec:chan2011private,stoc:dwork2010differential}.
-The idea is to partition the time series into multiple granularities and add noise proportional to the upper bound of the data.
-In~\cite{ndss:perrier2019private}, the authors observed that in many cases, data in the stream is concentrated below a threshold, which is much smaller than the upper bound.
-A commonly used technique in DP is called contribution limitation, which truncates the values using a specified threshold $\theta$ (i.e., values larger than $\theta$ will be replaced by $\theta$) e.g.,~\cite{pvldb:ZNC12,pvldb:li2012privbasis,sigmod:day2016publishing,popets:wilson20differentially,pvldb:kotsogiannis2019privatesql}).
-The rationale is to reduce the noise (now the DP noise is proportional only to the threshold) while maintaining most of the utility in the data.
-To find such a threshold while maintaining DP, \cite{ndss:perrier2019private} developed a method based on smooth sensitivity~\cite{stoc:nissim07}.
+To publish streams with DP, a widely accepted approach is to use the hierarchical structure ~\cite{tissec:chan2011private,stoc:dwork2010differential}.
+The idea is to partition the time series into multiple granularities and then add noise to the stream to satisfy DP.
+Because of the additive noise, it is impossible to accurately publish any single value in the stream.
+Thus the goal here{our goal} is to {\it accurately estimate the sum of values over any range of time}.
+One challenge is that to satisfy DP, the magnitude of the noise should be proportional to the upper bound of the data, which is typically large.
+Perrier et al.~\cite{ndss:perrier2019private} (termed \pak in this paper) observed that data in the stream is often concentrated below a value much smaller than the upper bound.
+To exploit this insight, a technique called contribution limitation is commonly-used~\cite{pvldb:ZNC12,pvldb:li2012privbasis,sigmod:day2016publishing,popets:wilson20differentially,pvldb:kotsogiannis2019privatesql}.
+It truncates the data using a specified threshold $\theta$ (i.e., values larger than $\theta$ are replaced by $\theta$).
+The rationale is to reduce the noise (now the noise is proportional only to $\theta$) while preserving utility.
+To find such a threshold while maintaining DP, \pak developed a method based on smooth sensitivity~\cite{stoc:nissim07}.
 The result can then be applied to the hierarchical algorithm to publish streams with improved utility.